sonicfive/wistia-segment-ga/README.md

-# wistia-segment-ga
+# Integrating Twilio Segment and Wistia
-A Wistia-Segment and GA Integration
+A simple Wistia Segment and GA Integration